Home > Academics > Co-operative Education

 Office: SH 206

-Algoma University’s Co-operative Education Certificate is offered concurrently with all disciplines.
+Algoma University’s Co-operative Education Certificate is offered concurrently with all disciplines excluding Bachelor of Social Work and Community, Economic and Social Development degree programs.
 Traditionally, most placements have been in the areas of computer science, information technology, business administration, and accounting.
-With the guidance of the Co-op, Career and Experiential Learning Coordinator, co-op students are responsible to secure co-op placements.
+With the guidance of the Co-op and Work Integrated Learning Coordinator, co-op students are responsible to secure co-op placements.

 CO-OP Information For Current and Prospective Employers